NeedsAUsername/NeedsAUsername.github.io/_posts/2018-10-22-javascript_coercion.markdown

 '2' + 2 // '22'
 ```

-Javascript coerces the 2 into a string, and thereby the result is '22'.
-In cases of addition, subtraction, and comparison, the number will be coerced into a string.
+Javascript coerces the 2 into a string, and concatenates, resulting in '22'.
+In cases of addition and comparison where one variable is a string, the other will also be coerced into a string.
 However, in cases of multiplication or division the string will be coerced into a number, like so:

 ```
 '2' * 2 // 4